Leonard Nimoy and His Battle with COPD

 Nimoy, to his great credit, took precious time from his last days among us to issue a warning.
 Many of us smoke in our younger years before the eventual realization that we’re mortal, and that we need to take care of our health.
 The trouble with degenerative lung disease is that it’s impossible to know at what point enough damage has been done to the lungs that they will continue to degenerate, eventually resulting in a COPD diagnosis.

 Funding for research on curing lung disease has perhaps been limited by a sort of stigma carried by smoking-related illnesses — that patients only have themselves to blame.
 People deserve the best treatment they can get.
 We have to keep in mind that many started smoking while they were minors, and it’s well know now that “Big Tobacco” targeted successful marketing campaigns to children for decades.
-Today, we can benefit from treatment options that were unavailable to past generations, such as the innovative practice of using adult, autologous stem cells to boost the human body’s natural ability to heal itself.
+Today, we can benefit from treatment options that were unavailable to past generations, such as the innovative practice of using adult, autologous cells to boost the human body’s natural ability to heal itself.

 These cells are derived from the patient’s own body, and are found in bone marrow and in the patient’s venous blood.
-Stem cells derived from bone marrow or blood can form many types of differentiated cells.
-During the procedure, stem cells are extracted in the lab from the bone marrow and blood.
+Cells derived from bone marrow or blood can form many types of differentiated cells.
+During the procedure, cells are extracted in the lab from the bone marrow and blood.
 Once extracted, they are isolated.
 The cells are then re-introduced to the patient intravenously.
 The treatment is a minimally-invasive outpatient procedure performed in a clinical setting under the supervision of a trained professional.